Quinnipiac School of Law Honor Code

-N. Hearing.
 As soon as possible following the issuance of the Written Notice of Charges, but no earlier than ten (10) business days thereafter, the Honor Code Committee Chair shall schedule a hearing date.
-The Chair shall provide the accused with notice of the date, place, and time of the Hearing.
-A record of the Hearing shall be made by audio or videotape recording, or stenographic means, as determined by the Chair.
-The Hearing shall be completed no later than the end of the semester after the one in which the violation was reported, unless the Chair, upon request of the accused student or Advocate Team and for good cause shown, grants a continuance.
+The chair shall provide the accused with notice of the date, place, and time of the Hearing.
+A record of the Hearing shall be made by audio or videotape recording, or stenographic means, as determined by the chair.
+The Hearing shall be completed no later than the end of the semester after the one in which the violation was reported, unless the chair, upon request of the accused student or Advocate Team and for good cause shown, grants a continuance.
 The hearing shall be open or closed at the election of the accused student, subject to the School of Law’s need to maintain order.
-An accused student wishing a continuance, an open hearing, or both shall notify the Committee in writing at least two (2) business days prior to the Hearing date.
+An accused student wishing a continuance, an open hearing, or both shall notify the committee in writing at least two (2) business days prior to the hearing date.

 (1) To be assisted by a student, a private attorney retained by the accused, or other individual; provided, however, that a law school faculty member may not represent an accused student in an Honor Code matter.